-The Anthropology Department at Case Western Reserve University offers an intensive M.A. program in Medical Anthropology and Global Health that provides conceptual, topical and research understanding of the biocultural basis of health and illness and the interface between disease/illness-culture-biology-society designed to serve the needs of students seeking to work professionally in the medical arena or allied health sciences or planning to go to professional schools.
+The Anthropology Department at Case Western Reserve University, one of the pioneers in the field of Medical Anthropology, offers an intensive 2 semester (1-year) M.A. program in Medical Anthropology and Global Health that provides conceptual, topical and research understanding of the biocultural basis of health and illness and the interface between disease/illness-culture-biology-society designed to serve the needs of students seeking to work professionally in the medical arena or allied health sciences or planning to go to professional schools.

-In just two semesters of classwork, students receive an MA from an internationally recognized faculty in the field of Medical Anthropology and Global Health.
+In two semesters of classwork, students receive an MA from an internationally recognized faculty in the field of Medical Anthropology and Global Health that includes two members of the National Academy of Sciences, the editor of the renowned journal “Culture, Medicine and Psychiatry,” and world known research experts in AIDS, reproductive health, child and adolescent health, drug use, nutrition, population, global aging and evolutionary medicine [Read more about faculty research here].
 Students seeking a one-year M.A. work alongside Ph.D. students in a dynamic and stimulating environment that provides training in bio-cultural anthropology, global health, evolutionary medicine, reproductive health, psychological anthropology, demography/population aging, globalization and drug use together with introductions to statistics and research methods.

 Requirements for the M.A. degree include credit hour requirements, core course requirements, and a six-hour written Qualifying Exam.

 A candidate for the M.A. degree is required to complete 27 hours of graduate credit, including four core courses (ANTH 439, ANTH 462, ANTH 480, ANTH 481) and an approved statistics course (3 hours).